puppetlabs/puppetserver/documentation/config_logging_advanced.md

 ### Sending the JSON data to Logstash

 If you've followed the steps above, you now have Puppet Server configured to log to files on disk in a JSON format.
-Puppet Server does not have any built-in capabilities for streaming this JSON data to an external system such as Logstash, but there are many third-party tools available that can be configured to do this.
-Here are a few for you to consider:
+The next step is to configure your system to send the logs to logstash (or another external logging system).
+There are several different ways to approach this; here are a few for you to consider:

+* Configure logback to send the data to logstash directly, from within Puppet Server.
+Checkout the logstash-logback-encoder docs on how to send the logs via [TCP](https://github.com/logstash/logstash-logback-encoder/blob/master/README.md#tcp) or [UDP](https://github.com/logstash/logstash-logback-encoder/blob/master/README.md#udp).
+Note that TCP comes with the risk of bottlenecking Puppet Server if your logstash system is backed up, and UDP comes with the risk of silently dropping log messages.
 * [Filebeat](https://www.elastic.co/products/beats/filebeat) is Elastic's latest tool for shipping log data to logstash.
 * [Logstash Forwarder](https://github.com/elastic/logstash-forwarder) is an earlier tool that Elastic provided that has some of the same capabilities.